the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 ## Creating HTML Elements

-The last sections have shown you how to update HTML elements in a HTML file via the DOM API from a JavaScript file.
+The last sections have shown you how to select and update HTML elements in a HTML file from a JavaScript file via the DOM API.
 In these cases, the data was already there in the HTML and we only wanted to read from it (e.g. read text from a HTML element) or write to it (e.g. write text to a HTML element).
-Mostly this happens whenever there is a full-fledged HTML website where you want to use JavaScript for dynamic adjustments.
+Mostly this happens whenever there is a finished HTML website where you want to use JavaScript for flexible adjustments.

-However, in modern web applications, most often the data origins in JavaScript and as a developer we want to display it in HTML.
+However, in modern web applications, most often the data origins in JavaScript and as a developer we want to display it for an audience in HTML.
 Take for example the following JavaScript string that we will be using in a clean slate **main.js** file for our application:

 {title="main.js",lang="javascript"}
 ~~~~~~~
 const title = 'Hello JavaScript';
 ~~~~~~~

-The content of the **index.html** HTML file's body tag is the following:
+For this purpose, the content of the **index.html** HTML file's body tag is the following:

 {title="index.html",lang="html"}
 ~~~~~~~